ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter25.md

 +++
-title = "XII.
-NIYATI"
+title = "XV.
+CONCLUSION  "
-weight = 25
+weight = 28
 date = "2019-05-12"

 +++

-Niyativāda Dialectic
+Summary

+Dr. Barua’s Three Questions .

-The Development of the Niyati Doctrine
+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX